-As at 31 December 2021, the Company's Own Funds comprised of Common Equity Tier 1 ("CET1") capital and Additional Tier 1 ("AT1") capital.
+As at 31 December 2023, the Company's Own Funds comprised of Common Equity Tier 1 ("CET1") capital and Additional Tier 1 ("AT1") capital.

 The CET1 capital more specifically included:

-- Share capital and share premium: - o Share capital comprises of fully paid ordinary shares, of nominal value of €1 per share. - o Share premium arises from the issue of ordinary shares at a value above the nominal value. - On 1 March 2021, the Company issued to parent company (eToro Group Ltd) five capital notes whereby the Company undertaken to pay eToro Group a total amount of US\$50.000.000.
-The Company and eToro Group Ltd have agreed to settle the notes into ordinary share capital of the Company, issued to eToro Group Ltd. - o On 12 April 2021, the Company issued 1 fully paid ordinary share of Euro 1.00, out of the authorised and yet unissued capital of the Company for a total consideration of US\$50.000.000, i.e. at a premium of approximately US\$49.999.999 in favor of eToro Group Ltd. - On 10 September 2021, the Company issued 1 fully paid ordinary share of Euro 1.00, out of the authorised and yet unissued capital of the Company for a total consideration of US\$79.985.155, i.e. at a premium of approximately US\$79.985.154, in favor of eToro Group Ltd. - Retained earnings and other reserves, and; - Perpetual Capital Note: Issued on 1 October 2018, by the Company to eToro Group Ltd, amounting to US\$80.000.000.
+- Share capital and share premium: - o Share capital comprises of fully paid ordinary shares, of nominal value of €1 per share. - o Share premium arises from the issue of ordinary shares at a value above the nominal value. - · Retained earnings and other reserves, and; - Perpetual Capital Note: Issued on 1 October 2018, by the Company to eToro Group Ltd, amounting to US\$80.000.000.
 It is perpetual and has no fixed or final redemption date. eToro Group Ltd does not have the right to call for the Note redemption.
 The Company is entitled, at its sole discretion, following the five-year anniversary of the Note ("First Call Date"), to call for the payment (in one or more installments) of the Note by providing a 7-day prior written notice.
-Notwithstanding the above, the Note may be called by the Company before the First Call Date and subject to the obtainment of any required regulatory approval.
+Notwithstanding the above, the Note has not been called by the Company.

-There was no Tier 2 capital as of 31 December 2021.
+There was no Tier 2 capital as of 31 December 2023.